Teen Court is a form of Restorative Justice

 Pender County CIS Gives Back

 CIS Gives Back provides Pender County juvenile offenders an opportunity to be held accountable for their actions, while giving back to their community.
-The program partners with local government entities and businesses including McNally’s Farm, House of Gains and Mojotone to facilitate opportunities for the juvenile to earn money to pay restitution to their victims.
+The program partners with more than a dozen local government entities and businesses to facilitate opportunities for participants to complete their community service.

 For more information, please email PenderTeenCourt@ciscapefear.org, or call 910-343-1901.